thingsym/multi-device-switcher/readme.txt

 This WordPress plugin allows you to set a separate theme for device (Smart Phone, Tablet PC, Mobile Phone, Game and custom).
 This plugin detects if your site is being viewed by UserAgent and switches to selected theme.
+The Custom Switcher can add to every device.

 == Screenshots ==